Step up your coding game with AI-powered Code Explainer. Get insights like never before!

 [+] Saving table-2

-Nice, two CSV files appeared in my current directory that corresponds to the two tables in that Wikipedia page, here is a part of one of the tables extracted:
+Nice, two CSV files appeared in my current directory that correspond to the two tables in that Wikipedia page.
+Here is a part of one of the tables extracted:

 Awesome!
 We have successfully built a Python script to extract any table from any website, try to pass other URLs, and see if it's working.

-For Javascript-driven websites (which loads the website data dynamically using Javascript), try to use requests-html library or selenium instead.
+For Javascript-driven websites (which load the website data dynamically using Javascript), try to use requests-html library or selenium instead.
 Let us see what you did in the comments below!

 You can also make a web crawler that downloads all tables from an entire website.
-You can do that by extracting all website links and running this script on each of the URLs you got from it.
+You can do that by extracting all website links and running this script on each URL you got from it.

 Also, if, for whatever reason, the website you're scraping blocks your IP address, you need to use some proxy server as a countermeasure.